0xJozeth/0xJozeth/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=0xjozeth&label=Profile%20views&color=0e75b6&style=flat" alt="0xjozeth" /> </p>

-- 🔭 I’m currently working on [Summarly](https://github.com/0xJozeth/Summarly)
+- 🔭 I’m currently working on [Summarly](https://github.com/0xJozeth/Summarly) - a simple summary generator using AI technology.
+Simply paste in a link to an article and watch it summarize it for you in seconds!

 - 🌱 I’m currently learning **to build and incorporate AI in SaaS applications.
 To accomplish this, my current project is utilizing the following languages: Vite, TypeScript, ThirdWeb, PostgreSQL, Prisma and Next.js**